JonFermin/GAthArt-Fermin-Meade/README.md

 # GAthArt-Fermin-Meade
-A program which uses the micro:bit's acceleramator to detect certain types of boxing punches and combinations.
+A program which uses the micro:bit's accelerometer to detect certain types of boxing punches and combinations.
 Jon Fermin
 Jonathan Meade
 CSCI-4830